wickandbergamot/wickandbergamot/docs/src/developing/on-chain-programs/faq.md

 title: "FAQ"
 ---

-When writing or interacting with Safecoin programs, there are common questions or challenges that often come up.
+When writing or interacting with Wickandbergamot programs, there are common questions or challenges that often come up.
 Below are resources to help answer these questions.

-If not addressed here, ask on [StackOverflow](https://stackoverflow.com/questions/tagged/solana) with the `solana` tag or check out the Safecoin [#developer-support](https://discord.gg/RxeGBH)
+If not addressed here, ask on [StackOverflow](https://stackoverflow.com/questions/tagged/solana) with the `solana` tag or check out the Wickandbergamot [#developer-support](https://discord.gg/RxeGBH)

 ## `CallDepth` error